The Ugly Truth: Marketing Agencies Can’t Turn Your Brand Into Luxury

 Prestige is produced somewhere else entirely.

-If craftsmanship alone created luxury, half of Italy and Portugal would already be maisons.
+If craftsmanship alone created luxury, half of Italy and Portugal would already be made up of maisons.

 They aren’t.